jimiadams/jimiadams.github.io/_pages/covid.md

   - /resume
 ---

+### INSNA Satellite Conference
+Along with [David Lazer](https://cssh.northeastern.edu/faculty/david-lazer/), I organized a satellite conference alongside the annual INSNA (social network) meetings, which ran online July 20-22.
+About half of the talks are available linked from the [conference program](https://www.insna.org/covid-19-satellite-of-sunbelt).

 ### Colorado COVID-19 Modeling Team
 March through December, I was working with a [team](https://www.colorado-data.org/meet-the-team) modeling various aspects of SARS-COV-2 spread and other elements of COVID-19 response for the state of Colorado.
 I'm collecting those updates together here: